 Using tfidf and tficf methods, the terms that appear with a low frequency in only a single category are purged during the feature selection process.
 However, such terms are unambiguous and point to a single category.
 Another problem is that some terms have a similar distribution in more than one category (low idf or icf), but have a high term frequency.
 These terms are selected during the process of feature selection as the term frequency of such terms is high.
 These terms are ambiguous, as they do not point strongly to only a single category.
-The AM feature selection method avoids such situations by only considering the ratio between the numbers of occurrences of that term in the training set.
+The AM feature selection method avoids such situations by only considering the ratio between the numbers of occurrences of a term in a given category to the total number of occurrences of that term in the training set.
 Thus, both these situations are avoided.